Application and Admissions

 How to Apply

-All applicants will apply online at www.applytexas.org.
+All applicants will apply online at the Texas A&M University Graduate Centralized Application Service (Texas A&M University GraduateCAS).
 The name on your application must match your name as it appears in your passport.
-Upon completing your application, you will receive an email with instructions on how to complete the application process.
 Below is a checklist of all the materials you will need to complete your application.
-The application deadline for full consideration for funding is January 5th.
+The application deadline for full consideration for funding is January 8th.

 - Application Fee